mishakorzik/mtunn/README.md

 curl -o mtunn.py https://raw.githubusercontent.com/mishakorzik/mtunn/refs/heads/main/mtunn.py
 ```

+Want to learn more about the tunnel update?
+Then check out the details **[here](https://github.com/mishakorzik/mtunn/blob/main/FEATURES.md)**

 ## Config example's

 In order to start the tunnel, you need to log in to your account and create a configuration file.